-The site manager is responsible for ensuring that all staff in the premises are trained in accordance with the requirements of the school.
+The Operations Team RS, EB & GLare responsible for ensuring that all staff in the premises are trained in accordance with the requirements of the school.

 Every member of staff will receive instruction in fire precautions during induction.
-This training will be recorded in the training section of the fire log book.

-After the initial instruction all members of staff will receive an refresher once in every 12 months.
+Further training will be accessed via the TES platform.
+In house Fire Awareness clips are shared to all staff for further training.
+A record of this is must be signed and dated in the staffrooms.
+After the initial instruction all members of staff will receive a refresher once in every 12 months.